opentap/opentap/doc/Developer Guide/Getting Started in Visual Studio/Readme.md

     ![](ExamplePlugin_img1.PNG)

     b.
-Select Debug > Start Debugging to build the solution and open it in TAP.
+Select Debug > Start Debugging to build the solution and open it in OpenTAP.

-2. In TAP:
+2. In OpenTAP:

     a.
 Click the **+** icon, and add the **Measure Peak Amplitude** step: